Finite Neural Networks as Mixtures of Gaussian Processes: From Provable Error Bounds to Prior Selection: Experimental Results

-\paragraph{Networks \& Training} We consider networks composed of fully connected and convolutional layers, among which the VGG style architecture \citep{simonyan2014very}.
-We denote by $[n_l\times n_n]$ an architecture with $n_l$ fully connected layers, each with $n_n$ neurons.
+\paragraph{Networks \& Training} We consider networks composed of fully-connected and convolutional layers, among which the VGG style architecture \citep{simonyan2014very}.
+We denote by $[n_l\times n_n]$ an architecture with $n_l$ fully-connected layers, each with $n_n$ neurons.
 The composition of different layer types is denoted using the summation sign.
 For each SNN, we report the inference techniques used to train its stochastic layers in brackets, while deterministic layers are noted without brackets.
-For instance, VGG-2 + [1x128] (VI) represents the VGG-2 network with deterministic weights, stacked with a fully connected stochastic network with one hidden layer of 128 neurons learned using Variational Inference (VI).
+For instance, VGG-2 + [1x128] (VI) represents the VGG-2 network with deterministic parameters, stacked with a fully-connected stochastic network with one hidden layer of 128 neurons learned using Variational Inference (VI).
 For regression tasks, the networks use tanh activation functions, whereas ReLU activations are employed for classification tasks.
 For VI inference, we use VOGN \citep{khan2018fast}, and for deterministic and dropout networks, we use Adam.

 \paragraph{Metrics for Error Analysis} To quantify the precision of our approach for the different settings, we report the Wasserstein distance between the approximate distribution $q_{nn(\sX)}$ and the true SNN distribution $p_{nn(\sX)}$ relative to the 2-nd moment of the approximate distribution.
 That is, we report